t11e/kotohomes-docs/listing_api.md

 ## Authentication

-All API requests must provide a valid `site_id` and `key` in the query string.
+All API requests must provide a valid `key` in the query string.
 Missing or invalid credentials as well as inactive accounts will yield an HTTP error code **403**.